Euro-IX takes care of all the room bookings at the The Galmont Hotel so that every participant can benefit from our group rate.

 The Burren Region tour with birds of prey, cave tour and lunch in a thatched roofed pub.

-The JSON schema allows IXPs to export a structured member list, and is being used by the IXPDB as an alternative to the current CSV exports.
+The IX-F JSON schema allows IXPs to export a structured member list, and is being used by the IXPDB.

 This workshop will cover: